CumulusNetworks/docs/content/cumulus-netq-43/Installation-Management/Install-NetQ/KVM-Setup-sngl-op.md

 toc: 5
 bookhidden: true
 ---
-Follow these steps to setup and configure your VM on a single server in an on-premises deployment:
+Follow these steps to set up and configure your VM on a single server in an on-premises deployment:

 1. Verify that your system meets the VM requirements.

     {{<netq-install/vm-reqs deployment="onprem" hypervisor="kvm" version="4.2.0">}}

-2. Confirm that the needed ports are open for communications.
+2. Confirm that the required ports are open for communications.

     {{<netq-install/port-reqs server="single">}}